Kalanchoe gastonis-bonnieri Raym.-Hamet & H. Perrier

 Kalanchoe gastonis-bonnieri var. gastonis-bonnieri, Kalanchoe adolphi-engleri

-Kalanchoe gastonis-bonnieri is a fast growing succulent perennial or biennial that grows up to 18 inches (45 cm) tall and wide with ovate-lanceolate leaves that can be enormous, up to 20 inches (50 cm) long.
-The leaves are bronze-green covered with a waxy white covering to look overall gray-green and splotched with maroon-brown blotches – these leaves often have small plantlets developing along the leaf margin.
-The terminal inflorescence begins to rise in fall to grow to a up to 3 foot (90 cm) tall stalk that branches near the top with several clusters of pale peach-colored buds that darken and become the calyces holding the darker reddish-salmon petals with flared tips and yellow interior.
+Kalanchoe gastonis-bonnieri is a fast-growing biennial or short-lived perennial succulent with bronze-green leaves with a waxy white coating, looking overall gray-green and splotched with maroon-brown blotches.
+It grows up to 18 inches (45 cm) tall with an equal width.
+Leaves are ovate-lanceolate and up to 20 inches (50 cm) long.
+They often have small plantlets developing along the margins.
+Flowers appear in terminal clusters on up to 3 foot (90 cm) tall stalk that branches near the top in fall.
+The pale peach-colored buds darken and become the calyces holding the darker reddish-salmon petals with flared tips and yellow interior.

 How to Grow and Care